Author Views for Accessibility

 Step 2: Publish the views to Tableau Server or Tableau Online (version 10.2 and later).

-Step 3: Embed the views in a web page for users to access the content.
+Step 3: Share the link for users to access the content in Tableau Online or Tableau Server, or embed the views in a web page for users to access the content.

 Most types of views that you create following these best practice guidelines in Tableau Desktop will be WCAG-conformant; they are treated by screen readers as images with a title and a description.
 Users will be able to use keyboard navigation to open the View Data window and access the underlying data for the view.
 However, map views in Tableau are not currently supported for WCAG conformance.

 Many of the principles that apply to creating effective views in Tableau also apply to creating WCAG-conformant views.
 The main difference in creating conformant views is that you should always provide other types of mark encoding when you use color in the view.
 You will also want to use text more liberally in the view to provide context for the view and its marks.

 When creating accessible views, keep it simple.
 Doing so helps people more easily see the relationships and intersections in your data.

 How can you make a view more simple?
 Emphasize only the most relevant and important data.
 This means reducing the marks in the view to only what is needed.
 Limiting the level of detail and granularity in the view also helps to prevent cognitive overload.